-Cell phones and Laptop Computers may be used in Lecture or Lab if they are not a distraction to the instructor or fellow students.
+Cell phones and Laptop Computers CAN NOT be used in Lecture or Lab.
 Cell phones CAN NOT be used for calculators.
-If you are caught using your cell phone during class or if the phone continuously rings during class the cell phone will be confiscated
+If you are caught using your cell phone during class or if the phone continuously rings during class the cell phone will be confiscated.
+Cell phones and Laptops MUST NOT be out on the desk or in your hands during class or lab, otherwise they may be taken up.
+If a cell phone or Laptop is confiscated it will be kept during Lecture and Lab.
+The only exception to this will be in the case of a Special Services recommendation, which will be handled on an individual student basis.